deepilla/gokismet/README.md

 Gokismet is a Go implementation of the [Akismet anti-spam API](http://akismet.com/development/api/#detailed-docs).
 It allows you to:

 - Check comments, forum posts, and other user-generated content for spam
-- Report missed spam and incorrectly flagged spam to Akismet
+- Report missed spam or incorrectly flagged spam to Akismet

 **Note**: You will need an [Akismet API key](https://akismet.com/signup/?connect=yes&plan=developer) to use Gokismet.